 We currently fund our operations with proceeds from the sales of homes and land, borrowings under our Restated Revolver, and long-term financing.
 Our principal uses of cash are land and lot purchases, land development, home construction, repayments under our Restated Revolver, interest costs, overhead, and tax distributions.
 As we utilize our capital resources and liquidity to fund the growth of our business, we monitor our balance sheet leverage ratios to ensure that we maintain reasonable levels.
 We also monitor current and expected operational requirements, as well as financial market conditions, to evaluate accessing other available financing sources.
 Based on our existing financial condition and credit relationships, we believe that our operations and capital resources are sufficient to provide for our current and foreseeable capital needs.
 However, we continue to evaluate the impact of market conditions on our liquidity and will consider, as appropriate, additional funding opportunities.
-During the fourth quarter of fiscal 2020, the Company borrowed \$250.0 million under the Restated Revolver as a precautionary measure in order to increase its cash position and preserve financial flexibility in light of uncertainty in the global markets resulting from the COVID-19 outbreak.
-Prior to May 31, 2020, the Company fully repaid the \$250.0 million the Company had drawn under its Restated Revolver after a review of its cash and liquidity position.
-The Company did not access the Restated Revolver to fund operations during the three months ended August 31, 2020 and had no borrowings outstanding under the Restated Revolver as of August 31, 2020.
-The Company's total liquidity including cash, cash equivalents, and available additional borrowing capacity was \$494.9 million as of August 31, 2020.
+The Company did not access the Restated Revolver to fund operations during the six months ended November 30, 2020 and had no borrowings outstanding under the Restated Revolver as of November 30, 2020.
+The Company's total liquidity, including cash and cash equivalents, restricted cash, and available additional borrowing capacity, was \$435.2 million as of November 30, 2020.